kylenoome/portfolio/pages/index.md

 <br>
-> pRoJEct-NeGYa is a hacker-like, highly-customizable theme for note-keeping, personal-website or CV.
+> pRoJEct-NeGYa is a hacker-like, personal-website or CV.

 ##  Wokring on
 * wokring on things